HyprCandy/UltraCandy/README.md

 • Waybar, nwg-dock-hyprland and swaync intgrated with the desktop theme

+• Dock position tracking for when the dock is manually hidden then relaunched with *ALT+3* or when entering a Hyprland session after a resboot or suspension.

 • System-wide color generation through Matugen for GTK3/4 & QT6 applications plus most of waybar if it's chosen and orofi windows while Wallust themes themes the terminal and parts of waybar.

 • The background is also cohesively auto-generated and applied for sddm, rofi, wlogout and hyprlock (GDM backgrounds have to be set manually through the 'GDM Settings' app but it's available as an option).